realgump/MvMHAT/README.md

     }

 ## References
-Portions of the code are borrowed from [deep-sort](https://github.com/nwojke/deep_sort), thanks for their great work.
+Portions of the code are borrowed from [Deep SORT](https://github.com/nwojke/deep_sort), thanks for their great work.

 **More information is coming soon ...**